kylejb/dotfiles/README.md

 ## Installation

-When creating a new codespace, this repository would be cloned into your container.
-GitHub will syslink any files or folders in repository that start with `.` to codespace's `$HOME` directory **IF** one of the following cannot be found:
+When creating a new codespace, your `dotfiles` repository will be cloned into your container's workspaces folder.
+GitHub will syslink any files or folders in repository that start with `.` to codespace's `$HOME` directory **ONLY IF** one of the following **CANNOT** be found:

 - <span>install.sh</span>
 - <span>install</span>